wds4/tribal-tapestry/essays/bookJustification/hypotheses/tribalTapestry.md

 There is a spiritual need for mystery, paradox, and saviour that was left unfulfilled by the Enlightenment.

 ## 12. [A New Way]()
-Can we create an Enlightenment Part 2, but in a way that satisfies our spiritual needs?
+Can we create an Enlightenment Part 2, but in a way that does not leave spiritual needs unmet?